An Old Flame And The Catcher In The Rye aka When I was the Asshat

 John was me.
 In the long term relationship I’d had before him, with the man I was supposed to marry.
 Who I threatened and stormed out on, only to skulk back later and beg to be let in.

 I watched the glass front door of French Roast closely for John’s arrival, and then there he was.
-He looked exactly the same.
+My old flame looked exactly the same.
 EXACTLY the same.
 Not a wrinkle and fit as a fiddle.
 Which was slightly annoying.
 I reflexively patted the extra flesh just under my chin.

 I watched as he peered about looking for me and I saw the familiar conscientious expression on his face.
 Worried he was a little too late.
 And I realized in that moment that I still loved him.
 Not in a way that would threaten my marriage or my life, but that I loved him with no agenda or self-interest.
 That I wanted the world for him.
 That he’d left a deep imprint on my life.
 That I’m a better person for having known him and been the recipient of his generous heart.
 And that I was sorry I’d been such a shit.